Jeb Putzier

-Jebediah Lee Putzier (pronounced PUTT-zeer) (born January 20, 1979) is a former American football tight end.
-He was drafted in the 6th round of the 2002 NFL Draft by the Denver Broncos.
+Jebediah Lee Putzier (pronounced PUTT-zeer) (born January 20, 1979) is an American former professional football tight end.
+He was selected by the Denver Broncos in the sixth round of the 2002 NFL draft.
 Putzier also played for the Houston Texans, Seattle Seahawks, and the UFL's Omaha Nighthawks.

-Early years
+Early life

 Putzier attended Eagle High School in his hometown Eagle, Idaho.
 In addition to playing football, Putzier also garnered athletic letters in basketball, track and baseball.

 College career

 Putzier initially walked on to the Boise State Broncos football team.
 After playing wide receiver for the first three years of his career, Putzier switched to tight end.
 He led all college tight ends with twelve touchdown receptions his senior season, and garnered all-Western Athletic Conference honors.
 The season was highlighted by a three-touchdown effort against Tulsa.

 Professional career

-Denver Broncos
+Denver Broncos (first stint)

-Putzier was drafted by the Denver Broncos in the sixth round (191st overall) of the 2002 NFL Draft.
+Putzier was drafted by the Denver Broncos in the sixth round (191st overall) of the 2002 NFL draft.
 After only recording four receptions his first two years, he contributed to the Broncos in 2004 with 36 catches.
 His play earned him a 5-year $12.5 million offer sheet from the New York Jets which the Broncos matched.
 Despite putting up 37 receptions in 2005 the Broncos released him in spring 2006 in what was considered to be a salary cap purge.